-At SRP FCU we have felt the pain of these burdens as well.
-There are costs incurred each time a rule is changed and most costs of compliance do not vary by size, therefore it is a greater burden on credit unions like mine.
+At Patriot FCU we have felt the pain of these burdens as well.
+We incur costs each time a rule is changed and most costs of compliance do not vary by size, therefore it is a greater burden on credit unions like mine.
 We are required to update our forms and disclosures, reprogram our data processing systems and retrain our staff each time there is a change, just as large institutions are.
+Every dollar spent on compliance, takes a dollar away from serving our members through additional loans and better rates.
 Unfortunately, lending regulation revisions never seem to occur all at once.
-If all of the changes were coordinated and were implemented at one time, these costs would have been significantly reduced and a considerable amount of our resources that were utilized to comply could have been used to benefit our members instead.
+If all of the changes were coordinated and were implemented at one time, these costs would have been significantly reduced and a considerable amount of our resources used to comply could have been used to benefit our members instead.